dhammateca/dhammapada-munindo/manuscript/markdown/dhp-9.md

 become replete with good.

 123.\\
-As a trader with valuable cargo avoids threat\\
+As a trader with valuable cargo avoids threats\\
 and those who love life avoid poison,\\
 so you should avoid evil actions.